-The second method is the floating method and should be used on engineered bamboo flooring.
+The floating method is most commonly used with engineered or click lock bamboo flooring.
 This type of flooring clicks together like a puzzle and is quite easy to install.
-Unlike the glue-down method, this installation requires you lay down a moisture barrier first, then install the floating floors directly on top.
+Unlike the glue-down method, this installation requires you lay down a moisture barrier first (3 in 1 underlayment), then install the floating floors directly on top.
 Note that using solid bamboo locking flooring will limit your runs of flooring to 15 feet at which point you’ll have to install a t-molding – but if you use engineered bamboo flooring your runs can extend up to 25 feet.

 Pros and Cons of Each Installation Method